eugengoldkin/Level10Enchantment/README.md

 The mechanics should stay mostly the same:
 - `Enchantment level L` + `Enchantment level L` => `Enchantment level L+1`
 - Max Enchantment level is capped by either 10 or some other useful value (<10).
+The Wikipage https://minecraft.fandom.com/wiki/Enchanting#Maximum_effective_values_for_enchantments should give some hints regarding this topic.
 - Enchantment Compatibility gets verified (No Efficiency on a helmet or Luck on an earth block)
 - Mutual exclusivity gets verified (No infinity + mending)
 - The item in the left slot will always be the resulting item.
 This allows players to put enchants into a book.